ucsf-wynton/wynton-website-hpc/docs/hpc/howto/rstudio.md

 help.
 Consecutive attempts to use `rsc stop` and `rsc start` fail for same reasons.

-As of 2023-12-04, it is not clear to why and when this happens.
+As of 2023-12-04, it is not clear why and when this happens.
 The one workaround we have found is to wipe the user's RStudio set up.
 For this, we recommend the to use: